How a German hospital uses TikTok to recruit new talent | DW | 26.11.2019

 Hospital staff is hard to come by in Germany, with a shortage of skilled labor on the one hand and digitization efforts on the other competing for people.
 Earlier this year consulting firm Roland Berger estimated that about 20,000 positions would remain unfilled in German hospitals in 2019.
 And clinics have entered a bidding war.

-Pretty please with sugar on top: Germany's largest clinic pays new employees up to 9000 Euros if they start a job there before 2019 is over.
+Pretty please with sugar on top: Germany's largest municipal clinic operator pays new employees up to 9000 Euros if they start a job there before 2019 is over.

 Germany's largest municipal hospital operator Vivantes in the Berlin area has put a bounty on new employees.
 Health workers receive up to €9,000 ($9,920) if they join Vivantes and start a job at its Spandau clinic in Berlin by the end of the year.